Protests over Floyd's death expose raw race relations worldwide

 “We don’t have the history of the civil rights movement in Holland, so what occurred yesterday was really something new.
 It is the start of real dialogue.”

-Reporting by Anthony Deutsch, Catarina Demony, Ingrid Melander, Richard Lough, Maria Sheahan and Katharine Houreld; Editing by Giles Elgood
+Reporting by Anthony Deutsch, Catarina Demony, Ingrid Melander, Richard Lough, Maria Sheahan, Umit Bektas and Katharine Houreld; Editing by Giles Elgood